imliuyzh/lfs101x-notes/chapter7.md

 When commands are executed, by default there are three standard file streams (or descriptors) always open for use: standard input (`stdin`), standard output (`stdout`) and standard error (`stderr`).

 Usually, `stdin` is your keyboard, and `stdout` and `stderr` are printed on your terminal. `stderr` is often redirected to an error logging file, while `stdin` is supplied by directing input to come from a file or from the output of a previous command through a pipe. `stdout` is also often redirected into a file.
-Since `stderr` is where error messages (and warning) are written, usually nothing will go there.

 In Linux, all open files are represented internally by what are called file descriptors.
 Simply put, these are represented by numbers starting at zero. `stdin` is file descriptor 0, `stdout` is file descriptor 1, and `stderr` is file descriptor 2.
 Typically, if other files are opened in addition to these three, which are opened by default, they will start at file descriptor 3 and increase from there.